raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 --- task ---

-Enter your classroom code in the box at the bottom - your teacher will tell you what your code is.
+Enter your classroom code in the box at the bottom - your teacher or mentor will tell you what your code is.

 **Notes for teachers or mentors** can be found in the [Introduction](https://projects.raspberrypi.org/en/projects/astro-pi-mission-zero/1) step.